jmeile/JMMidiBassPedalController/README.md

   Another MIDI Audio interface or cable may also work.
 I tested this with the M-Audio cable.

-- A foot controller capable of sending **NOTE ON/OFF messages**, ie: a **Studiologic MP-117**, which looks like more as organ bass pedals, or a **Behringer FCB1010**, which allows you to do more things, but it doesn't give you the same feeling as the organ bass pedals.
+- A foot controller capable of sending **NOTE ON/OFF messages**, ie: a **Studiologic MP-117**, which looks like more as organ bass pedals, or a **Behringer FCB1010**, which allows you to do more things, but it doesn't give you the same feeling as the organ bass pedals, or both.

 - And off course you need a keyboard with the old **MIDI ports**.
 USB MIDI may also work, but you will have to use two USB ports on your laptop or Raspberry Pi.